 You went to every lecture.
 You took notes.
 Then, two weeks before finals, you open them and they read like someone else's notes.
 Fifteen weeks of 90-minute lectures, more than 22 hours of listening, and almost none of it is still in your head.
 That gap between time spent in lectures and memory you can actually use on the exam is what makes every finals season miserable.

-The short version: on the day of the lecture, photograph your notes or upload the slide PDF and let AI convert them into flashcards (about ten minutes).
+On the day of the lecture, photograph your notes or upload the slide PDF and let AI convert them into flashcards (about ten minutes).
 Then just answer the cards your app schedules a few times a week.
 By exam time, you are reviewing weak points instead of deciphering old notes.

 Why lecture notes are useless by exam time